MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/return-obtain-json-document.md

 ## Obtain a document based on JSON

 1. You can build applications that consume and display [!INCLUDE[prodshort](../developer/includes/prodshort.md)] data using JSON.
 This example assumes that you have registered and published a page web service in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-For more information, see [Walkthrough: Creating and Interacting with a Page Web Service \(OData\)](Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md).

 2. Start Windows Internet Explorer.
 In the **Address** field, enter a URI in this format: